Common Terms

 Here we define some of the common terms we use when working with Murmurations.

 The Murmurations Index keeps track of all the Nodes (via their Profiles) in the network.
-Whenever someone (or something) updates its Profile it tells the Index.
+Whenever an entity updates its Profile it tells the Index.
 Aggregators frequently query the Index to find Profiles using their Schemas along with changes to existing Profiles, enabling them to provide up to date information in their maps, directories and content aggregators.

 The Murmurations Protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised collaboration at scale.
-Murmurations uses existing standards including JSON Schema (opens new window), Schema.org (opens new window), RSS (opens new window) and JSON-LD (opens new window) to help people, projects and organisations discover each other and share data across platforms and between networks.
+Murmurations uses existing standards such as JSON Schema (opens new window) to help people, projects and organisations discover each other and share data across platforms and between networks.
 The ultimate aim of Murmurations is to accelerate the global transition to the regenerative economy (opens new window).

 A Profile is a JSON (opens new window) document describing a Node (person, project, etc.), using one or more Schemas.
-Here's an example Murmurations Profile (opens new window) describing The Open Co-op, using the Murmurations Map schema (opens new window).
+Here's an example Profile describing The Open Co-op (opens new window), using the Organizations schema (opens new window).
 Think of a Schema as a form template and each instance of a completed form as a Profile.
 Multiple Profiles can be created against a Schema, just like multiple rows of data are stored in a database table or spreadsheet and arranged by their Fields.

 The Murmurations Profile Generator (opens new window), or MPG for short, is a web application for creating Profiles.
 MPG automatically converts Schemas in the Library into forms to enable people to create the JSON documents for their Profiles.
 MPG can also host these JSON documents, which may seem an odd way to manage decentralised data, but is an important feature which makes the protocol accessible to people who can't host their own Profile data.